MrCabss69/TicTacToe/README.md

 # Tic Tac Toe

 This project is a web implementation of the classic Tic Tac Toe game, allowing players to interact with a 3x3 board and play against another player on the same device.
-The backend is built with Laravel, taking advantage of its capabilities to handle game state, while the frontend uses Angular to interact with the user and communicate with the server.
+The backend is built with Laravel, taking advantage of its capabilities to handle game state, while the frontend uses JS to interact with the user and communicate with the server.

 ## Characteristics